How to Install CMake on Fedora

 Getting Started with CMake

-Now that CMake is installed, you can test it with a simple C++ project.
+Now that CMake is installed, test it with a simple C++ project to verify everything works correctly.
 First, create a project directory and a basic source file:

 mkdir ~/cmake-test && cd ~/cmake-test